 - Engage in an activity together – but apart.
 A simple but companionable activity, like winding yarn into a ball, shelling peas, coloring, painting, drawing, etc. is a great way to pass the time together and to foster enjoyment and a sense of both connection and accomplishment.
 A little advance planning before the visit, to ensure you and the senior both have your own separate supplies, serves as an added level of protection for the senior.

 - Think through how the visit will end.
 Pandemic porch visits starkly reveal just how lonely, isolated, and afraid seniors have become through the pandemic, and how desperately they crave the companionship of others.
 Understandably, it’s likely that ending the visit will be challenging.
 It helps to suggest the next day to meet as you’re preparing to leave, and an activity you can do together then.
 And as hard as it is, avoid a good-bye hug, perhaps crossing your arms across your chest to indicate a virtual hug.

 As a professional home care provider, your team is experiencing the heartbreaking reality of the pandemic on older adults on a daily basis.
-The work you’re doing is unmatched in its impact on our society’s most vulnerable, and we are so humbled to share the journey with you by helping you craft the messages, stories, and professional design that showcase the incredible service you’re providing to those in need, as well as SEO and PPC services to ensure your agency can be found online when a care need arises.
+The work you’re doing is unmatched in its impact on our society’s most vulnerable, and we are so humbled to share the journey with you by helping you craft the messages, stories, and professional design that showcase the incredible service you’re providing to those in need, as well as SEO and PPC services for elder care marketing to ensure your agency can be found online when a care need arises.
 Contact us any time at 800.370.6580, x1, to let us know how we can help you market home care services.